Levi C. Wade: Family life

 Wade married Margaret A. Rogers of Bath, Maine, on November 16, 1869.
-Together, they had four sons (Arthur, William, Levi, and Robert) and two daughters that died in infancy.
+Together, they had four sons (Arthur, William, Levi, and Robert) and two daughters who died in infancy.

 They lived in a small house in Newton Upper Falls from 1869 to 1881.
 After, they moved to a 225-acre estate called "Homewood" in Oak Hill, Newton, Massachusetts.

 Career

 Early career

 From 1868 to 1873, Wade taught at a grammar school in Newton Upper Falls in Newton, Massachusetts, while studying law.

 Legal career

 Wade was admitted to the bar in 1873, and entered the law office of I.W.
 Richardson.
 Wade practiced law in Boston, Massachusetts, first as a solo practitioner in 1875, then in 1877 until May 1, 1880, in partnership with future Governor John Q. A. Brackett.

 State legislature

 In 1876, Wade was elected to the Massachusetts General Court and served until 1879.
 In 1879, he was selected as the speaker of the Massachusetts House of Representatives.